 You now need to set the 'P' keys to Busy Lamp.

-enter your own account number and extension in the box under 'content' in the format 3XXXXXXX*2xx
+Sekect your account number and extension in the first drop down in the format 3XXXXXXX*2xx.

-under 'Number' enter the extension number to monitor in the format "3XXXXXXX*2xx
+In the text box, enter the extension number to monitor in the format "3XXXXXXX*2xx".

 It should now look something like this: